buildpacks/rfcs/text/0000-flexible-process-types.md

     working-dir = "/workspace"
     ```

-    Notice how `$ORIGINAL_CMD_STRING` is used here to get the original command as a space separated string, which is necessary to embed it in the argument to `bash`.
+    Notice how `$CMD_STRING` is used here to get the original command as a space separated string, which is necessary to embed it in the argument to `bash`.

 # Migration
 [migration]: #migration